pk98723/KCNA-Kubernetes-Cloud-Native-Associate/README.md

 kubectl apply -f nginx.yaml
   -  This command will simply run the nginx file incase there are any changes to it.

+**Kubectl Apply Command**

+Local file (Yml)
+ - This is the actual configuration file user writes

+Last applied Configuration (in Json format)
+ - This the last saved configuration file incase we need to refer what was applied lastly

+Kubernetes (Yml)
+ - This is the configuration file stored in Kubernetes with some additiona fields